sourcegraph/handbook/content/sales/common_customer_questions.md

 ## How hard is it to set up and maintain Sourcegraph in my organization?

 > You can [set up Sourcegraph](https://docs.sourcegraph.com/#quickstart) and see value in 5 minutes.
 Most of our customers tell us Sourcegraph is one of the easiest applications to maintain, but we're happy to give a more precise estimate of the burden if you help us understand the environment in which you intend to deploy Sourcegraph.
 As a specific data point, one of our large customers reported that maintaining Sourcegraph for 1,000+ daily users takes ~5% of a single person's time.

+## Is Sourcegraph a platform, tool, or application?

+Usually this question means the person has the following concerns:

+1. Is it hard to set up?
+Will it take a long time before we see value?
+   - Connotation: A "platform" is hard to set up and requires a lot of coordination among teams and systems.)
+1. Does it replace what I'm using today, or is it additive?
+   - Connotation: An organization can only have a single "platform" for developers.
+Anything else must either integrate with their existing platform or replace it.
+1. Does it do one thing well or many things poorly?
+   - Connotation: A "tool" does one thing well.
+A common failure mode of "platforms" or "applications" (which do more things) is that they don't do anything particularly well.
+1. Do people actually interact with it, or does it sit behind the scenes (like a backend database)?

+Here is an answer that addresses all of these concerns.
+You can tailor it to address the person's specific concerns.

+> [Sourcegraph is an application](../marketing/messaging.md#sourcegraph-is-an-a-application) that developers use primarily from their web browser for universal code search.
+It integrates with your existing repositories, code hosts, code review tools, editors, and other developer tools to give your developers a single place to discover and understand code and make large-scale changes.
+You can [set up Sourcegraph](https://docs.sourcegraph.com/#quickstart) and start seeing value in 5 minutes.

 ## Needs answer